 As previously reported, The Book of Mormon has already wracked up a $39 million advance, with a top regular ticket price of $155.
 Premium tickets range $302 for weeknights and $352 for Friday-Sunday performances, with a $477 price for tickets purchased within hours of a performance.

-The Book of Mormon also earned Tony Awards for Best Direction (Parker and co-director/choreographer Casey Nicholaw), Best Performance by a Featured Actress (Nikki M. James), Best Orchestrations (Larry Hochman and Stephen Oremus), Best Scenic Design (Scott Pask), Best Sound Design (Brian Ronan) and Best Lighting Design (Brian MacDevitt).
+"South Park" writers Trey Stone and Matt Parker and Avenue Q Tony winner Robert Lopez created the Tony-winning musical that opened to raves at the Eugene O'Neill Theatre March 24.
+It took home Tony Awards for Best Musical, Best Score and Best Book.
+The Book of Mormon also earned Tony Awards for Best Direction (Parker and co-director/choreographer Casey Nicholaw), Best Performance by a Featured Actress ( Nikki M. James), Best Orchestrations ( Larry Hochman and Stephen Oremus), Best Scenic Design ( Scott Pask), Best Sound Design ( Brian Ronan) and Best Lighting Design (Brian MacDevitt).

 Josh Gad ("The Daily Show with Jon Stewart") and Andrew Rannells (Jersey Boys) star as an unlikely pair of Mormon missionaries who venture from Salt Lake City to AIDS-ravaged Uganda in the hopes of converting villagers with the story of Joseph Smith and the founding of the Mormon Church.
 The problem is: Only one of them has actually read the book.